-.

-Nepal

-Indian governments have, since 2004, deliberately isolated the king of Nepal and helped the Maoist forces there with the result that Nepal may soon cease to be a friendly nation.
-We reject any support to the Maoist forces in Nepal and encourage all forces in favour of liberty and good governance.

-Reaching out to South East Asia

-We will complete the Asian trilateral highway to Thai- land by 2016 as well as the Kaladan multi-modal transport corridor.
-Link a new port in Chennai with Dawei in Myanmar and on to Thailand.
-As more east-west connections are built into southeast Asia, India will be able to credibly support such countries in their security.

-Japan

-Japan is an important economic power, and we will invite Japan to help build Indian infrastructure.

 Building an undersea energy corridor

 We will facilitate the building of an undersea energy corridor connecting oil terminals in western India to oil sources in Iran, Qatar and others.

 Strengthening the diplomatic force

 India has one of the smallest foreign offices in the world - a bench strength of around 1,800 officials.
 China has three times this number and the US over 20,000.
 As part of the governance machinery reform we will allow for open entry at all levels, particularly from academia subject to stringent checks.